algolia-samples/about/guidelines/README.md

-# Sample apps and templates coding guidelines
+# Samples and templates coding guidelines

-These guidelines ensure consistency across all Algolia sample apps.
+These guidelines ensure consistency across all Algolia samples.
 The following guidelines focus on:

-- **Consistency:** all code in a sample app is formatted and written in the same way
+- **Consistency:** all code is formatted and written in the same way
 - **Maintainability:** automated tests check the core application logic
-- **Modularity:** sample app use a consistent application structure and a consistent, minimal set of dependencies
+- **Modularity:** samples use a consistent structure and a consistent, minimal set of dependencies
 - **Contribution-friendly:** every sample is open and friendly to new contributors, inviting bug fixes, or new features

 ## Repository template